Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

 Not all of history is found in textbooks.
 Sometimes what you need is a taste of history.
 And what better way to taste history than through a region’s drinks?

 If you want a different perspective on history and culture, join us in our downtown Pub Crawl Tour!
 As a group, we will visit local establishments and have a drink at each.
-Each establishment specializes in several local beverages, each with it’s their own tale.
+Each establishment specializes in several local beverages, each with its own tale.

 To start off our tour, we will have a taste of the local, indigenous beverages.
 Although somewhat displaced by Western-style alcohols in cities, some regions of Colombia keep a strong attachment to their ancestral beverages.